HeartSaVioR/spark-state-tools/README.md

 * Move to Maven (SBT is just used as quick start and I don't like that much)
 * Apply Scala Checkstyle
 * Optimization against HDFS state store (if we got some requests)
+* Support other kinds of state: Join, FlatMapGroupsWithState, etc.

 ## License